grafana/agent/docs/sources/flow/reference/stdlib/json_path.md

 The `json_path` function lookup values using [jsonpath](https://goessner.net/articles/JsonPath/) syntax.

-The function expects 2 strings.
-First string is the json string to lookup values from.
-Second string is the jsonpath expression.
+The function expects two strings.
+The first string is the JSON string used look up values.
+The second string is the jsonpath expression.

-`json_path` always return a list of values.
+`json_path` always returns a list of values.
 If the jsonpath expression does not match any values, an empty list is returned.

 A common use case of `json_path` is to decode and filter the output of a [`local.file`][] or [`remote.http`][] component to a River value.